trsong/trsong.github.io/_posts/2021-05-01-DailyQuestionsMay.md

         last_one <<= 1
         count_ones += 1

-    # Step2: move 1st bit of last group left 1 position
+    # Step2: shift 1st bit of last chunk to left by 1 position
     num |= last_one

-    # Step3: pull rest of last group all the way right
+    # Step3: pull rest of last chunk all the way right
     if count_ones > 0:
         num |= (1 << count_ones - 1) - 1
     return num